 The technician installing your security system will know exactly what components you have in your house and any potential weaknesses.
 You want to be sure this person has a solid installation history – and has passed a background check and driving record assessment.

-QEI Security & Technology requires a background check and clean three-year driving record.
-All technicians have been installing systems for at least 10 years.
+QEI Security & Technology requires technicians and sales representatives to pass a criminal background check and to have a clean three-year driving record.

 2. Is your company licensed, bonded and insured?